Table Of Contents

 - Ectopic pregnancy

-Some women may experience some undesirable side effects from using the patch but most women adjust to the patch within a few months of using it.
+Some women may experience some undesirable side effects from using the patch.
+However, most women adjust to the patch within a few months of using it.
+This is similar with other forms of birth control too.

 - vomiting and nausea